 Credit risk from investment portfolio

 The Company has the credit risk from the fixed income proprietary trading portfolio.
-The Group has allowed to invest in Thai sovereign risk debt instruments such as government debt instruments, debt instrument issued by and/ or guarantee both principal and interest by Ministry of Finance (MOF) in accordance with the investment risk management policy for capital management of the Group.
-As at 30 June 2021, the Company has an outstanding of fixed income investment for proprietary trading portfolio of Baht XXX million (31 December 2020: Baht 53.8 million) which comprises Thai government bond of Baht XXX million and corporate debt instruments of Baht XXX million (31 December 2020: Baht 43.2 million and Baht 10.6 million respectively).
+The Company has allowed to invest in Thai sovereign risk debt instruments such as government debt instruments, debt instrument issued by and/ or guarantee both principal and interest by Ministry of Finance (MOF) in accordance with the investment risk management policy for capital management of the Company.
+As at 30 June 2021, the Company has an outstanding of fixed income investment for proprietary trading portfolio of Baht 55.0 million (31 December 2020: Baht 53.8 million) which comprises Thai government bond of Baht 10.4 million, corporate debt instruments of Baht 27.6 million and foreign debt instruments of Baht 17.0 million (31 December 2020: Thai government bond of Baht 43.2 million and corporate debt instruments of Baht 10.6 million).

-Credit risk from cash and cash equivalent and derivatives
+Credit risk from cash and cash equivalent and derivative assets

-The Company’s exposure to credit risk arising from cash and cash equivalents and derivative assets is limited because the counterparties are banks and financial institutions with a minimum credit rating of BBB- rated by risk management team and approved by the subcommittee of credit department for which the Company considers to have low credit risk.
+The Company’s exposure to credit risk arising from cash and cash equivalents and derivative assets is limited because the counterparties are banks and financial institutions which the Company considers to have low credit risk.

 4.2.2 Liquidity risk